Ryan-Miao/l4mongodb/doc/collection.md

 ### create collection

-when you insert data, if the collection mot exists, it will be created automatically:
+when you insert data, if the collection not exists, it will be created automatically:
 ```
 > show collections
 restaurants